 We ensure that children are given a range of musical experiences, which are planned for in a systematic and developmental way.
-Teachers ensure that listening and applying knowledge are developed through the interrelated skills of performing, composing and appraising.

 Children are given opportunities to:

 - listen carefully and respond to a wide range of music; - play instruments and sing a variety of songs; - add accompaniments and create short compositions with increasing confidence, imagination and control; - explore and enjoy how sounds and silence can create different moods and effects.